Housing and Homelessness

 In October 2023, CDSS published ACL 23-83 to inform County Welfare Departments of the policy changes enacted by Senate Bill 1083 (Chapter 715, Statutes of 2022), which include and are not limited to (1) expanding the HA eligibility to additional at-risk populations by including families in receipt of any notice that could lead to an eviction regardless of the circumstances listed in the notice and (2) expanding the definition of domestic violence to include domestic violence perpetrated by a parent or child with whom the family is living as it relates to the domestic violence exception to the 12-month rule for HA benefits.

 The two visualizations display CalWORKs Homeless Assistance average cost of temporary nightly shelter for families of four or fewer and families of more than four.
-The data can be sorted by county through a drop-down menu.
+The data can be filtered by county through a drop-down menu.

 The results are presented in the charts above.